drhaynes/Rusty-Turtle/README.md

 The parser is a single-character look-ahead recursive-descent parser (vs something using a parser-generator).
 It uses [Lyn](https://github.com/rapodaca/lyn) for convenience of implementation.

 Grammar rules are taken from the UCBLogo implementation source code, as their exists no official formal grammar for Logo.
+Parser code [can be found here (Github repo)](https://github.com/jrincayc/ucblogo-code/blob/master/parse.c).

+See: "Tokenization" section of the [UCBLogo User Manual](https://people.eecs.berkeley.edu/~bh/usermanual).

+Worth noting:
+> Terrapin-style tokenization (e.g., [2+3] is a list with one member) but LCSI-style syntax (no special forms except TO).
+The best of both worlds. - From the 'special features' introduction section of the UCBLogo User Manual.

+Another nice reference can be found here: [https://www.calormen.com/jslogo/language.html](https://www.calormen.com/jslogo/language.html)

 ## TODO
 * Draw turtle on canvas: